yperez10/digitalframeworks-spring2017.github.io/syllabus.md

 ### Homework: 70%

-Submit your homework by the evening of class unless otherwise specified.
+Submit your homework by 7am the day of class unless otherwise specified.
+That means most weeks, your assignments will be due on Monday morning and we have a bit of time to work through any technical issues that might arise during the day.

 Late homework will be docked 10% (one full letter grade) if it is submitted within two days of the due date and 20% (two full letter grades) if it submitted within a full week (seven days) of the due date.
 Homework submitted later than a week will only be accepted after meeting and developing a remediation plan with me.